12smashley12/12smashley12.blockchain.app/README.md

 Open the folder containing the project in VS Code.

-Open a new terminal window and run 'npm install' to install all node packages.
+Open a new terminal window and run `npm install` to install all node packages.

 Run `ng serve` for a dev server.